croner-i-web/progression-framework/frameworks/engineering/quality.md

     content:
       - level: 1
         criteria:
-          - "Works as part of a team and can self assign tasks"
           - "Delivers assigned tasks, working with a more senior team or discipline member, and able to take feedback to improve their work"
-          - "Attends planning meetings, inputting on improving quality early and can identify simple risks"
+          - "Attends planning or Three Amigos sessions, inputting on improving quality early and can identify simple risks"
       - level: 2
         criteria:
         - "Delivers assigned tasks that meet expected criteria"